lorenzo-arcioni/BioSwiftAnalytics/README.md

     docker pull lorenzoarcioni/bioswiftanalysis
     ```
     Once the image is downloaded you are ready to run the container!

     ```sh
+    # Create first these two directories to link the container filesystem to the local filesystem
+    mkdir data
+    mkdir results
+    ```
+    ```sh
     docker run -p 8888:8888 -v $(pwd)/results:/home/jupyter/results/ -v $(pwd)/data/:/home/jupyter/data bioswiftanalysis &
     ```